The Orlow Firm

 Drivers under the influence can face serious legal trouble after a car accident.
 If tests show drugs or alcohol, they might be responsible for the crash.
 This could mean paying for damages or injuries caused.

-What to Do if Involved in a Drug or Alcohol-Related Car Accident
+What to Do After a Drug- or Alcohol-Related Accident

-• Stay at the scene of the accident.
-Leaving can result in hit-and-run charges.
+• Stay at the scene – Leaving could result in serious charges, such as hit-and-run.

-• Call the police immediately.
-They document the scene and collect evidence.
+• Call the police – Officers will document the scene and may conduct sobriety tests.

-• Do not admit fault or make statements that could be used against you later.
+• Avoid admitting fault – Don’t say anything that could be used against you later.

-• Inform your insurance company about the accident but stick to the facts without speculation.
+• Notify your insurer – Report the accident, but stick to the facts and avoid speculation.

 Conclusion